 I am a learner and I am a teacher.
 Simple.
 The two, for me, are inseparable and part of the whole.

-After 4 decades in the K-12 field, I am now Manager of Professional Learning with the YMCA of Greater Toronto.
+After 4 decades in the K-12 field, I am now Manager, Digital Age Learning with the YMCA of Greater Toronto.
 This is not dissimilar to a previous role in planning the professional development for teachers in a school district in Toronto.

 However, I still am deeply involved in educational practice through the Powerful Learning Practice (PLP), the International Society for Technology in Education (ISTE), the Ontario Teachers’ Federation (OTF), the Educational Computing Organization of Ontario (ECOO) and, of course, in online learning spaces.